nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 Parameters:
 * priority – an integer representing the priority of the topology

+Please note that the 0-29 range is not a hard limit.
+Thus, a user can set a priority number that is higher than 29.
+However, the property of higher the priority number, lower the importance still holds

 ### Specifying Scheduling Strategy:

 A user can specify on a per topology basis what scheduling strategy to use.
-Users can implement the IStrategy interface and define a new strategies to schedule specific topologies.
+Users can implement the IStrategy interface and define new strategies to schedule specific topologies.
 This pluggable interface was created since we realize different topologies might have different scheduling needs.
 A user can set the topology strategy within the topology definition by using the API:

     public void setTopologyStrategy(Class<? extends IStrategy> clazz)